Drugged Driving / DUID Defense Lawyers in Columbus, OH

 Franklin County OVI with Drugs Attorney

 With the chance of you being unfairly charged for a difficult to define law such as this one, developing a proper defense strategy may make all the difference.

-If you or a loved one has been charged with a Drug DUI in central Ohio, particularly the counties of Franklin, Delaware, Madison, Licking, Fairfield or Pickaway, call the Joslyn Law Firm at (614) 444-1900 for a free consultation.
-Brian Joslyn is an experienced criminal defense attorney who is dedicated to the clients he represents and will make sure to handle every aspect of your case personally.
+If you or a loved one has been charged with a Drug DUI in central Ohio, particularly the counties of Franklin, Delaware, Madison, Licking, Fairfield, or Pickaway, contact Joslyn Law Firm.
+Lawyer Brian Joslyn is an experienced criminal defense attorney who is dedicated to the clients he represents and will make sure to handle every aspect of your case personally.

 Drug DUI under Ohio Law

 Ohio Revised Code §4511.19(a) prohibits the operation of a motor vehicle under the influence of a drug of abuse or controlled substance.
 If a police officer has reason to believe that you are in fact driving under the influence of narcotics, he or she can request a chemical test to determine if the substance is in your system.

 You may be charged with a drug DUI if your blood or urine contains a statutorily specified concentration a controlled substance.
 Among the most commonly used controlled substances are:

 - Salvinorin A.